-The department of Theatre runs three theatres, The Hilberry, The Bonstelle, and a Studio Theatre.
+The department of Theatre runs three theatres, The Hilberry, The Bonstelle, and a Studio Theatre that offer a wide range of performances throughout the year.
 The box office is located in the lobby of the Hilberry Theatre (Cass and Hancock) and prices for performances are reduced for students.